 Home › Forums › Why Don’t Students Like School?
 By Daniel T. Willingham › Chapter 2 › Reflection › Reflection

-This topic contains 8 replies, has 7 voices, and was last updated by Anonymous 1 year, 7 months ago.
+- This topic has 8 replies, 7 voices, and was last updated 2 years ago by Anonymous.

 Give an example of a time you lacked the background knowledge to meaningfully participate in an experience.

 A time that I lacked background knowledge when trying to participate in an experience was when I was writing my first lesson plan.
 Before my first lesson plan, I did not have any background knowledge in how to write a lesson plan or what to expect from writing one.
 Going along with writing the lesson plan, I did not have much background knowledge in the implementation of lesson plans.
 I knew that I can expect for my lesson plan to not follow directly what I had in mind, because children take things in other directions, but I did not know how to steer it back and get back on track.
 This is another reason that I believe that background knowledge is not the only important thing, but that experiences are also important.
 After the implementation of my first lesson I was not where near being an expert but I was definitely more comfortable with the idea of it.February 11, 2018 at 8:13 pm #274

 Can experience provide background knowledge?
 Is it possible experience and background knowledge are two parts of the whole?February 12, 2018 at 3:03 pm #283Jared TschohlParticipant

 A few summers ago, I had decided to volunteer at a summer camp for students with low-incidence disabilities in order to gain more experience with students with more severe/profound needs.

 Being a new volunteer, although there were stations set-up and the campers split up into groups, it was difficult to determine my role.
 Somedays, it seemed as if “camp counselors” stayed at their respective station, while other times, each “camp counselor” stayed with the same “camper” the entire day.